-The costume of the competitors must be modest, dignified, and appropriate for athletic competition, not garish or theatrical in design.
+The costume of the competitors must be modest, dignified and appropriate for athletic competition, not garish or theatrical in design.
 Costumes may, however, reflect the character of the music chosen.
 The clothing must not give the effect of excessive nudity inappropriate for the discipline.
 Accessories, feathers, props and rhinestones adhered to the face are not permitted.
 Neither portable nor hand-help props shall be used.
 Changes of the costume during the program belong to show competitions only and therefore are not permitted.
-Any piece of the costume must be very securely stitched so as not to cause obstruction to the following contestants.
 Clothing that does not adhere to these guidelines will be penalized by a deduction.